Sayli08/Algorithms/DivideAndConquerStrategy.md

 ### Three Essential Steps:

 1. **Divide**:
+- In the divide step, the problem is divided into smaller subproblems.
+#### Detail:
 - Break the problem into smaller sub-problems.
-The sub-problems should be of the same type as the original problem.
+- The sub-problems should be of the same type as the original problem.
-- The goal is to reduce the problem size step by step until you reach a base case, where the sub-problems are small enough to be solved directly.

 2. **Conquer**:
+- The conquer step focuses on solving these subproblems, often recursively, until they become small enough to be solved directly.
+- Base cases are essential in the conquer step to stop the recursion and transition to the solution.
+#### Deatil:
 - Solve the sub-problems recursively.
-If the sub-problems are still large, apply the Divide and Conquer strategy to them.
+- If the sub-problems are still large, apply the Divide and Conquer strategy to them.
 - Continue this process until the sub-problems are simple enough to be solved without further division.

 3. **Combine**:
+- Finally, in the combine step, the solutions to the subproblems are merged using a **helper function** to obtain the solution to the original problem.
+- This strategy is widely used in various algorithms to efficiently solve complex problems.
+#### Detail:
 - After solving the sub-problems, combine their solutions to form the solution to the original problem.
 - The combination step is crucial and often involves merging or aggregating the results obtained from the sub-problems.